PGTBoos/Reflow4PLC/README.md

 - **{yourfilename}_mapping.info.txt**, shows a mapping overview (as in the popup)

 ## Disclaimer :
+This code is  : Mostly harmless

-the script wont work if you do state:=state+1 syntaxis, its analyses the code for state:= and the 10:  notations.
+The script wont work if you do state:=state+1 syntaxis, it analyses the code for state:= and the 10:  notations.
-Although it works it be wise to verify your state machine code with notepads++ file compare.
+Although it works fine, it be wise to verify your state machine code with notepads++ file compare.

 No monkeys have been killed for this product.
+Any monkey can use this code for free cc0
+Monkey be warned you use this at your own risk.
+(remind that the opriginal code is still in your folder/coding cave)